sematext/docs/docs/integration/alerts-webhooks-custom-params.md

 <img class="content-modal-image" alt="Custom Webhook With Parameters" src="../../images/integrations/custom-webhook-with-parameters.png" title="Create Custom Webhook With Parameters">

-If the alert definiation has a Group by tag, the tag values that triggered the alert are included automatically within the webhook payload.
+If the alert definition has a Group by tag, the tag values that triggered the alert are included automatically within the webhook payload.

 For example, if you create a Heartbeat alert, grouped by os.host